me-redteam/methodologies/Web_Application/test.md

 5.7.
 Test the session Fixation, to avoid seal user session (session Hijacking), this can be done to check if you get a new cookie session after you login successfully and its different from the one you had before login.

+5.8.
+Check for CSRF

+5.9. check for JSON Web Tokens and determine whether the JWTs expose sensitive information, and determine whether the JWTs can be tampered with or modified https://github.com/me-redteam/wstg/blob/master/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md.

 ## 6. Input Validation Testing
+6.1.
+Collect as much as you can target's endpoint, check all the endpoints that has parameters, focus on those parameters that retrieve data from backend databases.
+6.2.
+For testing SQL injection, you can start by testing for error based SQLi, you can insert single-quote`'`, double-quote `''`, backtick or semi-colon `;` in each parameter and send it and check the HTTP response for eny SQL errors.
+6.3.
+Check for blind SQL injection by inserting a true/false conditions into the parameters such as `' OR 1=1--` and check if there is any different after sending the request.
+6.4.
+You can run a SQL injection scanner on all requests, simply copy any HTTP request that has parameters and add to a text file and run `sqlmap.py -r Desktop/request.txt` this is a simple test, you can check all `sqlmap` flags such as `--dbs`, `--T`, `--risk`..etc.
+6.5.
+You can more automated tools such as `sqlninja`, `sqldumper` and `sql power injector`.
+6.6.
+Perform Union Query SQL injection testing.

 ## 7. Business Logic Testing